 The Department of Transportation has specific rules governing overbooking procedures.
 Paraphrased from the DOT's Consumer Guide to Air Travel:

-The airline must give you a written statement describing your rights and explaining who gets on an oversold flight and who doesn't.
-If the airline arranges substitute transportation that gets you to your final destination within an hour of your original scheduled arrival time, you won't be compensated.
+The airline must give you a written statement that describes your rights and explains how it decides who does and doesn't make it onto an oversold flight.
+If the airline arranges an alternative flight that gets you to your final destination within an hour of your original scheduled arrival time, you won't be compensated.

 Before you count your rewards, however, be aware that you must have a confirmed reservation.
 A written confirmation from an airline, authorized agent or reservation service will suffice, even if the airline can't find your reservation in the computer.